DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-11-training-with-a-disability-iteration.md

 {{ appUserNeed({
   description: "As a candidate
-I need reassurance that disclosing a disability won’t affect my application, either due to unconscious bias or discrimination So that I can feel comfortable disclosing this information" }) }}
+I need reassurance that disclosing a disability will not affect my application, either due to unconscious bias or discrimination
+So that I can feel comfortable disclosing this information" }) }}